Menu

 Drawing size: 11 7/8 x 10 ¾ in.

-Born in Ulm in 1698, Johann’s father was a scribe, who modeled small equestrian and animal figures in his spare time.
-His formal artistic training began with the painter Christopher Resch.
-Later, he moved to Augsburg where he was mentored by animal and still-life painter Johann Falch who placed high importance on studying from nature.
-In 1719, he worked with Wolff Freiherr von Metternich who became a close acquaintance as well as a patron.
-Ridinger joined Metternich in Regensburg where he witnessed hunting first-hand and observed horses at the riding school.
-In 1722, he returned to Augsburg where he studied under painter and engraver Georg Phillip Rugendas.
-Late in his career, in 1759, he became the director of the Augsburg City Academy.
+Johann Elias Ridinger was a renowned German draftsperson and printmaker during the 18th century.
+He was born in Ulm in 1698, and his father, a scribe, modeled small equestrian and animal figures in his free time.
+Johann's training in art began with the painter Christopher Resch.
+Later, he moved to Augsburg, where he was mentored by Johann Falch, an animal and still-life painter who emphasized the importance of studying nature.
+Johann then worked with Wolff Freiherr von Metternich in 1719, who became his close friend and patron.
+Ridinger accompanied Metternich to Regensburg, where he witnessed hunting and observed horses at the riding school.
+Later, in 1722, he returned to Augsburg, where he studied under the tutelage of painter and engraver Georg Phillip Rugendas.
+In 1759, he became the director of the Augsburg City Academy towards the end of his career.

 We Also Recommend